sentioxyz/iota/crates/iota-types/src/README.md

-# sui-types README
+# iota-types README

 Note: this README file currently covers cryptography-related structs and methods.

 Currently, three files are equipped with signature and hashing functionality (`crypto.rs`, `signature_seed` and `messages.rs`).
-See [Sui Signatures](https://github.com/MystenLabs/sui/blob/main/docs/content/concepts/cryptography/transaction-auth/signatures.mdx) for supported signature schemes and its requirments for user and authority signatures.
+See [IOTA Signatures](https://github.com/iotaledger/iota/blob/main/docs/content/concepts/cryptography/transaction-auth/signatures.mdx) for supported signature schemes and its requirments for user and authority signatures.
 See [fastcrypto](https://github.com/MystenLabs/fastcrypto) for concrete implementation of various cryptography libraries.

 ## Quick links